ThetaUP/UHD-SRA/README.md

               'temp_folder': '',
               'windows_size': 250}
     ```
+    **Note:** Please note that aggregation step for 1D-SRA based on Linear Mixed Model (LMM) us using the external software.

 - **MD-SRA:** Set both the window size with the number of repetitions to obtain multidimensional feature selection and path to input files in `params`.